Suicide Prevention and Intervention in Schools

 - help the student/family appreciate the need for and value of the referral;

-- account for access barriers such as cost, location, cultural issues;
+- account for access barriers such as cost, location, and cultural issues;

-- to optimize their decision making process, assist student/families in understanding their support options;
+- optimize the student/family decision-making process and assist them in understanding their support options;

-- follow-up with the student/family and referral resource to determine if referral decisions were appropriate23 (and to determine follow-through by involved parties).
+- follow-up with the student/family and referral resource to determine if referral decisions were appropriate15 (and to determine follow-through by involved parties).

-Providing follow-up is a matter of continuing to support the child and his or her family.
-This will include directing the student and family to further resources as needed, following up with referrals as discussed in the above section, utilizing general school-based care management and working with teachers to develop plans to help the student keep up with academics as needed (for example, if school attendance is hindered due to the student’s participation in a therapy program or need for family support, schools can modify study workloads and provide “take-home” assignments24 ).
+Providing follow-up is a matter of continuing to support the child and the family.
+This will include directing the student and family to further resources as needed, following up with referrals as discussed in the previous section, utilizing general school-based care management, and working with teachers to develop plans to help the student keep up with academics as needed (e.g., if school attendance is hindered due to the student's participation in a therapy program or need for family support, schools can modify study workloads and provide "take-home" assignments 16).

 Protocol for a Suicide Attempt

-If a suicide attempt results in a life-threatening or potentially life-threatening situation, immediate first aid needs to be provided (e.g., CPR, stopping bleeding) and 911 mobilized.
+If a suicide attempt results in a life-threatening or potentially life-threatening situation, immediate first aid must be provided (e.g., CPR, stopping bleeding) and 911 mobilized.
 The student should be comforted and kept safe.
-Other persons, not needed for help, should be kept clear of the area.
-The appropriate school personnel need to be notified of the situation (ideally, the school has an established crisis response team).
+Other people not needed for help should be kept clear of the area.
+The appropriate school personnel need to be notified of the situation (the school should ideally have an established crisis response team).

-For both life-threatening and non-life threatening suicide attempt situations, the guidelines for the Protocol for Students Presenting with Warning Signs of Suicide regarding notifying a parent/guardian, mobilizing community resources, student supervision and follow-up should be adhered to.
-It’s also important to support other students affected by the suicide attempt, including referral to community resources as needed.
+For both life-threatening and non-life-threatening suicide attempts, the guidelines regarding notifying a parent/guardian, mobilizing community resources, supervising the student, and following up should be adhered to (in the Protocols for Students Presenting with Warning Signs of Suicide section of this publication).
+It's also important to support other students affected by the suicide attempt, including referral to community resources as needed.

 A school can play an important role in monitoring and supporting the student who returns to school after having attempted suicide.
-Persons who have attempted suicide are at increased risk for completed suicide.
-Monitoring and support includes watching for warning signs of suicide and ensuring an appropriate level of care management applicable to the school setting.
+People who have attempted suicide are at increased risk for completed suicide.
+Monitoring and support include watching for warning signs of suicide and ensuring there is an appropriate level of care management available that is applicable to the school setting.

 Postvention Regarding a Completed Suicide